 Pickling doesn’t have to be hard.
 This quick pickling recipe makes it easy.
-Follow the instructions below to get crisp and crunchy veggies each and every time:
+Follow the instructions below to get crisp and crunchy veggies each and every time.

-- Gather and clean your veggies.
+- Prep the vegetables: Gather and clean all the veggies.

 How Do I Serve Giardiniera?

-More Pickled Vegetables
+More Pickled Veggies

-- Quick Pickled Beets — Use them for salad or soup.
+- Quick Pickled Beets — Use them for salad or soup

-- Pickled Jalapenos — From tacos to pizza, there’s never a bad occasion for pickled jalapeños.
+- Pickled Jalapenos — From tacos to pizza, there’s never a bad occasion for pickled jalapeños

-- Pickled Onions — Pop them on a steak sandwich or on carne asada tacos.
+- Pickled Onions — Pop them on a steak sandwich or on carne asada tacos

 - Gather and clean all your veggies for pickling.